 Filing for Divorce

-Once you have made the determination that you are ready to proceed with a divorce and you have established what lies ahead, it is time to file a petition for the dissolution of your marriage.
+Once you have determined that you are ready to proceed with a divorce and have established what lies ahead, it is time to file a petition for the dissolution of your marriage.
 Because this petition will include your requests regarding divorce terms, you should not rush its creation.

 The Waiting Period

-Once you have filed for divorce and had your spouse served with the divorce papers, he or she has about four weeks to respond by doing one of the following:
+Once the petitioner has filed for divorce and had his or her spouse served with the divorce papers, the other spouse has about four weeks to respond by doing one of the following:

 Contesting the matter

-Asking for an extension (in which you can attempt to reach an agreement between yourselves)
+Asking for an extension (in which both spouses can attempt to reach an agreement)

-Again, if you and your divorcing spouse are able to meet in the middle on the applicable terms, moving forward from here can be very straightforward.
-If not, however, you could be looking at a difficult journey ahead.
+If you and your divorcing spouse are able to meet in the middle on the applicable terms, moving forward from here can be very straightforward.
+If not, you could be looking at a difficult journey ahead.